dvruette/figaro/README.md

 ```bash
 SAMPLE_DIR=./samples/figaro-expert python src/evaluate.py
 ```

+It has been pointed out that the order of the dataset files (from which the splits are calculated) is non-deterministic and depends on the OS.
+To address this and to ensure reproducibility, I have added the exact files used for training/validation/testing in the respective file in the `splits` folder.

 ## Parameters
 The following environment variables are available for controlling hyperparameters beyond their default value.